 If you are on a budget the second option is a little less luxurious but far cheaper.
-If you want a relaxing island experience where everything is taken care of for what is still quite a cheap price of about $20-$30 you can book a regular Siargao Island Hopping tour with Klook.
+If you want a relaxing island experience where everything is taken care of for what is still quite a cheap price of about $15-20 you can book a regular Siargao Island Hopping tour with Klook.
 It’s a good option for solo travelers, couples or small groups.

 Island Hopping Siargao

 Corregidor Island is a 45-minute boat ride from the harbor.
 It isn’t part of the usual island hopping schedule and would be something you organize as an additional location.
 I wouldn’t try and add it to the regular schedule as it can be quite a long day but I will show you what it’s like here in case you want to combine it with the tour and remove Naked Island for example.

 When we arrived there were no other tourist boats around.
-We quickly made our way into the middle of the island and began our short trek through the village an up towards the summit of the island.
+We quickly made our way into the middle of the island and began our short trek through the village and up towards the summit of the island.
 Making our way through the muddy fields in the pouring rain was not how we had envisaged our island hopping to go but the fun is in the adventure.

 Finally, we made it to the top of the hill after enduring knee-deep mud through the fields.
 The scenery atop Corregidor is pretty epic.
 Coconut palms stick out of long grass, which covers rolling hills.
 A few cute little coves hide underneath cliffside drop-offs.